 For more complicated matters I will endeavour to charge a fixed fee unless otherwise agreed.
-If agreed otherwise, the fee will be based on my hourly rate of £220.00 subject to a minimum fee of £120.00, plus disbursements and VAT.
+If agreed otherwise, the fee will be based on my hourly rate of £220.00 subject to a minimum fee of £120.00, plus disbursements.
 The fee charged may include time spent on preliminary advice, drafting and preparation time, making and receiving telephone calls, correspondence written and received in all formats, arranging legalisation and record keeping.

 Disbursements: Some documents require legalisation before they will be accepted for use in the receiving jurisdiction by obtaining an apostille through the UK Foreign and Commonwealth Office and, for some countries, additional legalisation is required through the relevant embassy or consulate.
 You will be advised on the costs/disbursements, courier charges and any other relevant fee, before your instructions are accepted

 Payment can be made by cash/cheque made payable to GURJIT SANGHERA/card or bank transfer.
 Payment of my fee and disbursements is due when the document has been prepared which I may retain pending payment in full.